-In 2014 at Holly Park we celebrated International Day of Peace - we did poems and posters in class and had several assemblies about what peace means.
+In 2022 we marked the Platinum Jubilee with a street party in the playground and by planting a tree.
+We celebrate International Day of Peace - we did poems and posters in class and had several assemblies about what peace means.